gitlabhq/gitlab-runner/.gitlab/issue_templates/Feature Proposal.md

 ## Connected issues and merge requests

-> Please link to the issues using markdown references for issues and merge requests
+> Please paste a link of the related issues or/and merge requests